mlcourses/lab-3-blog-post-group6_cs281/post.md

 Looking at the code, we see that the most significant bit of dval corresponds to pin `11`, while pin `13` is the least significant.
 The Potentiometer now should be able to adjust the value displayed on the Arduino IDE's terminal, which ranges from 0 to 5 as the knob goes from left to right.
 As the Arduino and Potentiometer are working correctly, we are ready to build our combinational circuit for the LED display.

 **Important notes:** We will work with multiple resistors in this lab.
 The resistors are placed next to the LED segments so that the current does not overload and damage the LED.
 Most of them will be placed close to each other.
-In order to keep our current stable, make sure those resistors do not come into contact.
+In order to keep our current stable, make sure those resistors do not touch each other.

 ### Wire up the Voltage divider:
 We will have to wire 7 LEDs in the lab.
 However, there is a general way for how we will wire our Voltage Diver and the potentiometer.

 [General way for how we will wire our Voltage Diver and the potentiometer](https://drive.google.com/file/d/1fIGjMOBcgIS0VQIW5IXJbyNZZz6VZZty/view)

 Basically, the leftmost connection column of the pot will be wired to `GND`.
 The rightmost column of the "pot" will be wired to `+5V`.
-The middle connections will pick off the voltage V depending on the position of the potentiometer knob
+The middle connections will pick off the voltage V depending on the position of the potentiometer knob.
+This is considered as output voltage.

 ### LED A (number that its on, simplified expression, gates used, wiring steps, any reused output, testing)